Report of Foreign Bank and Financial Accounts (FBAR)

 - The aggregate value of all foreign financial accounts exceeded $10,000 at any time during the calendar year to be reported.

-United States person means United States citizens; United States residents; entities, including but not limited to, corporations, partnerships, or limited liability companies created or organized in the United States or under the laws of the United States; and trusts or estates formed under the laws of the United States.
+United States person includes U.S. citizens; U.S. residents; entities, including but not limited to, corporations, partnerships, or limited liability companies, created or organized in the United States or under the laws of the United States; and trusts or estates formed under the laws of the United States.

 Exceptions to the Reporting Requirement